Anduin2017/TravelIC/readme.md

 7. Validate your wechat app at `ServerRoot\api\WeChatVerify`
 8. Set your menu at `ServerRoot\api\ApplyMenu`
 9. Configure your WeChat pay
+10. Chnfigure your WeChat OAuth authorization

-For more information about how to run it in your WeChat account, please view WeChat Document at [https://mp.weixin.qq.com/wiki](https://mp.weixin.qq.com/wiki)
+For more information about how to run it in your WeChat account, please view WeChat document at [https://mp.weixin.qq.com/wiki](https://mp.weixin.qq.com/wiki)

 ## How to contribute